SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Papers/P142-The-use-of-artificial-intelligence-in-engineering.md

-# P142 - The use of artificial intelligence in engineering
+#CompletarCita

-Referencia del archivo original: `(Timur Aygumov) The use of artificial intelligence in engineering.pdf`
+Referencia del archivo original: `(Timur Aygumov) The use of artificial intelligence in engineering.pdf` [[(Timur Aygumov) The use of artificial intelligence in engineering.pdf]]